sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982070 - Door Kokba Hostel.md

 346: 0x0951 [0x4D] EventEntity->StatusEvent = 9 // Close door
 347: 0x0952 [0x02] IF !(ExtData[1]->WorkLocal[16] == 1*) GOTO 0x095E
 348: 0x095A [0x48] [System] [9739*]:
     → "You have received a party pack of temporary items!
-These items can only be used within the hostel.\u0000\u0007"
+These items can only be used within the hostel."
 349: 0x095D [0x23] WAIT_FOR_DIALOG_INTERACTION

 SUBROUTINE_095E: